awsandy/cloud9-tunnel-desktop/README.md

 * Install the AWS CLI version 2  https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 * Install the ssm cli plugin https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html
+* A Remote Desktop Client on your OS.

 Then:

 Login to AWS using the AWS cli using your local machine

-Using the instance ID of the Cloud9 (MACOS & Linux):
+Using the instance ID of the Cloud9 (macOS & Linux):

 ```bash
 INSTANCE_ID=i-xxxxxxxxxxxx
 aws ssm start-session --target $INSTANCE_ID \
                        --document-name AWS-StartPortForwardingSession \
                        --parameters '{"portNumber":["3389"],"localPortNumber":["9999"]}'
 ```

 Now connect to your desktop using your RDP client software using `localhost:9999`